VIsualGovernmentInc/Visual-Budget-Generic-Theme/README.md

 MAIN NAV = .genesis-nav-menu a - the main navigation menu, in the header

 ### Site Identity, aka the favicon
 Set it using Site Identity in the Customizer.
-It should be a square .jpg or .png at least 512x512 pixels.
-The Visual Budget favicon is loaded with the theme at wp-content/themes/vb-genesis-child-generic/images/favicon.gif.
+It should be a square .gif, .jpg or .png at least 512x512 pixels.
+The Visual Budget favicon is loaded with the theme at wp-content/themes/vb-genesis-child-generic/images/favicon.png.

 ### Colors
 Background, link and accent colors can be set here.
 More detailed control is available through the Typography customizer and Additional CSS, which will override these settings.